-Core of Indicators Element Hope for Kids Outcome Student Survey Observation Checklist Total ALOHA Participants will demonstrate increased knowledge of and appreciation for community.
+Core Element Hope for Kids Outcome Number of Student Survey f Indicators Checklist Total ALOHA Participants will demonstrate increased knowledge of and appreciation for community.
 3 1 4 KULEANA Participants will demonstrate increased positive feelings about self , including a sense of achievement (hiki).
 6 3 9 MĒHEUHEU Participants will demonstrate an increased sense of belonging in a cultural continuum .
-4 3 7 WEILEGILEG Participants will demonstrate an increased connection to the 'āina .
+4 3 7 WEREOREO Participants will demonstrate an increased connection to the 'āina .
 5 2 7 HO'OLAKO Participants will demonstrate an increase in important life skills .
 7 4 11